-There are cafés in Bowman Hall and Feigenbaum CSI where you may purchase soup, sandwiches, snacks, coffee, etc. between 8 a.m. and 2 p.m. when classes are in session.
+There is a café in Bowman Hall where you may purchase soup, sandwiches, snacks, coffee, etc. between 8 a.m. and 2 p.m. when classes are in session.
 Additionally, there is a convenience store, a Subway, a coffee shop featuring Starbucks coffee, and a dining hall in the Amsler Campus Center.